Tomar-VRDate/GiftedMotion/README.md

 This simply is a "better version" of the old GiftedMotion animator program, created by OnyxBits.

-Eventually this'll develop into more of a "Version 2.0" of GiftedMotion, through slow additions.
-I think the ultimate goal is to create an applet version and perhaps specialize the software to gif editing and compositing, rather than the original purpose of simply compiling gifs from files.
+Eventually, through slow additions, that'll develop into more of a "Version 2.0" of GiftedMotion.
+I think the ultimate goal is to create an applet version and perhaps specialize the software in gif editing and compositing rather than the original purpose of simply compiling gifs from files.

 To Do
 =====
-* Get a new name
+* WebP support
 * UNDO!!!!
 * Add JMF or something so it can decode videos to gif
 * Add a youtube downloader, in conjunction with the aforementioned decoder